No Limit (2 Unlimited song)

-"No Limit" is a song recorded by Belgian/Dutch Eurodance group 2 Unlimited in 1993.
+"No Limit" is a song by Belgian-Dutch Eurodance group 2 Unlimited, released in January 1993, by Byte Records.
 It was their fifth single in total and the first to be released from their second album, No Limits!
 (1993).
+Co-written by the group's Ray Slijngaard and Anita Doth, the song became one of their most commercially successful singles, topping both the Dutch Top 40 and Single Top 100 charts.
+Internationally, "No Limit" topped the charts in 35 countries, including Austria, Denmark, France and the United Kingdom, and peaked within the top ten of the charts in several others, including Australia, Germany and Italy.

-The song is one of their most commercially successful singles, especially in Europe, reaching the number-one spot in 35 countries and the top 10 in several others.
-Like previous releases, the UK version of the single removed all of the raps from Ray Slijngaard, leaving just Anita Dels' vocals.
+Like previous releases, the UK version of the single removed all of the raps from Slijngaard, leaving just Dels' vocals.
 One word from the rap was kept, the word 'Techno' (from the line "I'm making techno and I am proud") which was looped and repeated during the middle of the song, turning the line into "Techno!
 Techno!
 Techno!
 Techno!" and giving the song an extra vocal hook.
-Its accompanying music video received heavy rotation on MTV Europe.
+Its accompanying music video was directed by Nick Burgess-Jones, depicting the group inside of a giant pinball machine.
+It received heavy rotation on MTV Europe.